why-not-try-calmer/openSUSE-docs-revamped-temp/README.md

 - Tumbleweed specific knowledge-base: https://en.opensuse.org/Portal:Tumbleweed

 ## Contributing
+* If you are not familiar with the fork -> pull request workflow, please refer to [this](https://jarv.is/notes/how-to-pull-request-fork-github/).
+* When adding a new article make sure it lands at `/project/docs`
+* Please try to comply with the guidelines under 'Commits' and 'Pull Requests' below.
 ### Branches
 The default branch -- the working branch -- is not `main` or `master` but `dev`.
 I will merge from one milestone to the other.
 ### Commits